-Italy has reserved 215 million doses of covid-19 vaccines from 6 worldwide producers.
-According to the Agenzia Italiana del Farmaco, or the Italian Drug Agency, almost 700,000 vaccine doses have been given to the Italian territory since December 31st and over 330,000 people have been vaccinated.
+Italy has reserved 215 million doses of covid-19 vaccines.
+As of April 12, over 13 million doses have been administered and 3.92 million people have been administered both doses of the vaccine.
 If you want daily up-to-date information, you can check out the report on the number of people getting vaccinated in Italy.
-Since every Italian region manages its own health-care system, the administration of the vaccine – from deciding who will receive it to the operations – is managed autonomously by each region.
+Since every Italian region manages its own healthcare system, the administration of the vaccine – from deciding who will receive it to the operations – is managed autonomously by each region.
 But let’s get into some frequently asked questions regarding the Italian government’s distribution plan of the covid-19 vaccine.

 When will I be able to get the covid-19 vaccine in Italy?

 Italy’s nationwide vaccination campaign began on December 27th, also dubbed as “Vaccine Day”.
 The country’s phase one vaccination plan includes initially distributing the vaccine to medical staff, staff and patients of care homes, and elderly citizens ages 80 years and up, counting for a total of 5% of the population.
 A nurse from the Spallanzani hospital in Rome was the first person to get vaccinated in Italy.
 But what about the rest of the population?

 Once more doses arrive, phase two of the vaccination plan will be in full force and the vaccine will be extended to the rest of the population, prioritizing citizens between 60 and 79 years of age, high-risk teachers and school staff, and people of all ages who suffer from more than one previous chronic disease, immunodeficiency and/or disability.
 By the end of the second phase, 15% of the population will have been vaccinated.
 So far, 6.5% of the population has received both doses of the vaccine.